 Preparation is also a key part of the equation.
 A cyber incident response plan, alongside these fundamentals, equips businesses and employees with the relevant information and steps needed to mitigate an incident.

 “While no one can predict when these types of attacks will happen, how well-prepared businesses are is 100% in their control,” Klingenspor said.
 “Like in sports, you play the way you practice.
 At Equifax, we spend a lot of time on preparation: educating our employees, red teaming, and holding crisis scenarios.
 That way, we’ve built our team’s response into muscle memory.”

 According to Klingenspor, one of the biggest impediments to large-scale progress on cybersecurity is that most organizations are hesitant to speak publicly about cybersecurity, so they don’t speak up and collaborate.

 “No one entity – a single business or a government agency – can win in cybersecurity by themself,” Klingenspor said.
-“We all have to share best practices and knowledge to build up best in class protection.
+“We all must share best practices and knowledge to build up best-in-class protection.
 Partnership is the only way to truly keep businesses and communities safe.”

 Companies, particularly those with more mature security capabilities, Klingenspor says, should speak up and share best practices: what’s worked, what hasn’t, and bring new ideas to the table.

 “At Equifax, we’ve held security summits with our customers to speak openly about security and privacy; we’ve advocated for Members of Congress to adopt stronger cybersecurity legislation; we’ve held hundreds of ‘lessons learned’ briefings to give a helping hand to other organizations,” Klingenspor said.
 “Transparency is our standard.”